ucisysarch/WebRTCBench/native/README.md

+## It is native service
+***
 We have several tools.

-1.train -- In most cases, there is no need to touch train.cpp.
+* train -- In most cases, there is no need to touch train.cpp.
-2.convert -- a tool helps you convert other videos into y4m format.
+* convert -- a tool helps you convert other videos into y4m format.
-3.tag -- help you tag your source video.
+* tag -- help you tag your source video.
-4.iq -- measure image quality(PSNR&SSIM).
+* iq -- measure image quality(PSNR&SSIM).
-5.flr -- measure frame rate loss.
+* flr -- measure frame rate loss.
+* latency -- measure frame latency

+***

+* ml is file to store train data
+* src is source code
+* video is to store test video source
-jitter.m & jitter2.m are tools for jitter analysis.
+* jitter.m & jitter2.m are tools for jitter analysis.
+* iq.m plot picture of psnr & ssim
+* CALLBACK_INTERVAL.m plot picture of browser maximum callback intervals
+* latency plot picture of latency data

+***
 Any questions, please contact Zhenchao Gan via zhenchao.gan@intel.com